heyvats21/Dice-Roller/README.md

 Project made with the help of HTML, CSS,JS

-Click on BOOM to see the magic
+Click on BOOM to listen the audio of dice roll.